 To the ‘average man or woman on the street’ a Chiropractor is someone who ‘does’ backs and may be deals with disc problems and sciatica.
 This image of a Chiropractor has arisen through word of mouth, press articles and TV.
 As with many things, despite the urban myths that might abound, the former claims now have to stand up to thorough scientific scrutiny as to their true efficacy.

 In 2009 the General Chiropractic Council (GCC) commissioned a study to review the current evidence as to the effectiveness of chiropractic treatment on a whole list of conditions and symptoms.

 Although the report had some shortcomings, it concluded that there was strong evidence for the benefit of chiropractic treatment in cases of: –

 - Low back pain

 - Shoulder complaints (dysfunction, disorders and pain)

 - Soft tissue disorders of the shoulder

 - General aches and pains including those of joints, muscle spasms and cramp

-- Frozen shoulder and tennis elbow arising from associated musculoskeletal conditions of the back and neck
+- Tennis elbow arising from associated musculoskeletal conditions of the back and neck

 - Joint pains including hip and knee pain from osteoarthritis alongside core osteoarthritis treatments and exercise